chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 This two criteria explain '*how the evolution of an aFICS team overcomes the emergence problem of collective and coherent cooperation*'.
 We assure those specific environmental conditions as a **silent culture of synergy** and its **ethical reinforcement**.
 It tolerates the recurrent presence of a neutral behavior of selfish players that does not harm or does improve the performance of the aFICS team immerse in the synergistic stress of our cultural environment.

 A third trait is that football is modeled as a *CHASS complex, hierarchical, adaptive social system* [Prigonine-1993, BarYam-2016].
 A **complex social system** has a fixed fine *scale dynamics* and a *history*.
-We are interested in the larger scale of information where the scale of description is similar to the scale of interactions.
+We are interested in our meso-scale of information where the scale of description is similar to the scale of interactions.
 So, we can also consider the larger scale impacts of the environment of the system and reciprocally.

 **Complex Systems** is a 'new science' or an 'alter vision'.
 The conception of **time** in the description of nature mainly, but of human complex behavior, too.
 The 'old' science's interest was on **certainty and reversible phenomena** in the Universe in equilibrium with no-time.
 Now, the scientific gaze has been oriented to *unstable dynamics* associated to *far-away-from-equilibrium* and *chaos* phenomena where **uncertainty and irreversibility** characterize *unstabilities* and *chains of events*.
 The reason for me, that explains, why football is my 'complex world' toy.